Sixth Form

 Promoting happiness, self-esteem and wellbeing

-Emphasis is placed on developing and preparing students for the transition to adulthood and life beyond Gretton, whilst also promoting happiness, self-esteem and wellbeing.
+Emphasis is placed on developing and preparing learners for the transition to adulthood and life beyond Gretton, whilst also promoting happiness, self-esteem and wellbeing.

 "Students in the sixth form study a range of subjects and courses.
 Each is matched